 How to cook lamb chops

-Lamb chops and steaks
+Lamb chops recipe

 Rack of lamb – This is a trimmed rack of six chops that can either be roasted whole and carved into chops, or cut into cutlets (see below) that can then be quick-cooked.